imkasen/My-Vim-Config/README.md

 * ~~`init.vim` for NeoVim : symbolic link to `~/.config/nvim/init.vim`~~

 * `config/` : the root directory of configuration files
+  * `editors/` : contain separate configuration files for each editor
   * `plugins/` : contain separate configuration files for each plugin
   * `themes/` : contain separate configuration files for each theme
   * `args.vim` : set path variables